Share This Article

 April 11, 2026

 HyunA has parted ways with AT AREA, with the label confirming on April 10 that both sides mutually agreed to end her exclusive contract after discussions about her future activities.
-According to AT AREA’s official statement, the split was amicable and framed around what comes next rather than any public dispute.
+AT AREA said in its April 10 statement that the split was amicable and framed around what comes next rather than any public dispute.
 That matters because HyunA is not just another soloist changing agencies.
 She remains one of K-pop’s most recognizable performers, and every career move gets read as a signal about her next musical era, her management priorities, and how much runway she still wants to claim on her own terms.
-As reported by Soompi, the company thanked her for the “unrivaled stages and performances” she delivered during her time there, while Sports Kyunghyang’s Korean-language report carried the same message of mutual respect.
+Korea JoongAng Daily and Sports Kyunghyang both carried the label's statement, including AT AREA's thanks for the “unrivaled stages and performances” HyunA delivered during her time there.
 In plain terms, this chapter is over, and the real question now is where HyunA lands next.

 AT AREA confirmed the contract end in direct terms

 AT AREA confirmed the contract end with unusually clear language, saying it reached the decision with HyunA after in-depth discussions about her future activities.
-According to the label’s statement carried by Sports Kyunghyang, the company thanked her for doing her best during the contract period and said it would sincerely support her new journey.
+AT AREA said in the statement, later carried by Sports Kyunghyang, that the company appreciated her work during the contract period and would sincerely support her new journey.
 That wording matters because agency exits in K-pop often arrive wrapped in silence, legal ambiguity, or vague scheduling excuses.
 This one did not.
 The label put the separation in writing, framed it as mutual, and publicly wished her well.
-As reported by allkpop, the split comes after roughly two years and five months together, which makes AT AREA look less like a long-term home and more like a transitional stop in HyunA’s wider solo career.
+Korea JoongAng Daily reported the partnership lasted about two years and five months, which makes AT AREA look less like a long-term home and more like a transitional stop in HyunA’s wider solo career.
 For an artist with her level of brand recognition, short agency chapters usually tell you management fit matters just as much as visibility.

 HyunA’s AT AREA run now looks like a short transitional era